Medicare Denied: Service Didn't Match Diagnosis

 Many of these denials are resolved without a formal appeal.
 If the wrong diagnosis code was used, your provider can often correct and resubmit the claim.
 If the denial stands after a coding review, a formal appeal with a letter from your doctor explaining why the treatment was appropriate for your condition can be effective.

-KFF (2025) reports that over 80% of appealed Medicare Advantage denials are partially or fully overturned.
+KFF (January 2026, 2024 data) reports that 80.7% of appealed Medicare Advantage prior authorization denials were partially or fully overturned.
 However, if the service is genuinely not covered for your specific diagnosis under Medicare’s LCD or NCD policies, the appeal will be more difficult.

 What To Do Next